-It is not actually hard to do but you need to make sure you have the right ingredients and are willing to stand and stir for a while.
+It is not actually hard to make but you need to make sure you have the right ingredients and be willing to stand and stir for a while.
 You need to use Arborio rice in this dish.
 This is a short grain rice with a lot of starch in it.
 As it is combined with the warm broth and stirred it will release the starch and become very creamy.
 You also need to keep your broth warming on the stove throughout the entire process.

 This is actually a meal that comes together pretty quickly.
 It takes the risotto about 20 minutes to cook and you can roast the shrimp while you are cooking the risotto.